To play around with the bluescreen code, we'll use a few more images, including these:

 The result should look mostly like the regular yosemite.jpg image, but with a faint fish on the rocks.
 Divide the fish pixels by about 5.

-Each click of a Run button saves that code to disk on the computer running the browser.
-The button below retrieves the code exercises listed to the right of the button.
+Each click of a Run button saves that code on the computer running the browser.
+The button below retrieves the all code exercises listed to the right of the button.

 count 5 : image-8-ex1 image-8-ex2 image-8-ex3 image-8-ex4 image-8-ex5